Sow it, Grow it, Mow it

 The Smiths purchased the established Chilton Turf Center with locations in Nashville and Arrington, TN, in 2006.
 The dealership was known for its strong parts focus with a large inventory of parts numbers.
 The Smiths continue to offer a large inventory both in-store and now online.

-“Because the Chilton name has been synonymous with small engine parts since 1975, we continue to focus on parts availability,” says Roger.
+“Because the Chilton name has been synonymous with small engine parts since 1975, we continue to focus on parts availability while showcasing the new equipment and our service department,” says Roger.
 “A significant part of the dealership’s total sales come from parts and accessories.”

 While the majority of total sales come from parts, online parts sales represent a small amount of sales overall.
-The online service was added to increase customer satisfaction.
+The family added the online service not necessarily hoping for a huge boost in sales, but rather an increase in customer satisfaction.

 “The main goal of the online parts lookup availability was to add another service for our equipment-purchasing customers.
 Any other online part sales are simply an added bonus,” explains Roger.
 “The online parts availability allows both the commercial and consumer customers to view equipment at their leisure and order service parts for delivery or pick-up at the store.”